 Rock Falls is a somewhat small city located in the state of Illinois.
-With a population of 9,087 people and five constituent neighborhoods, Rock Falls is the 231st largest community in Illinois.
+With a population of 8,789 people and five constituent neighborhoods, Rock Falls is the 245th largest community in Illinois.

+Rock Falls is a very ethnically-diverse city.
 The people who call Rock Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rock Falls residents report their race to be White, followed by Black or African-American.
 Rock Falls also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.72% of the city’s residents.
-Important ancestries of people in Rock Falls include Irish, English, Italian, and Dutch.
+People of Hispanic or Latino origin account for 22.71% of the city’s residents.
+Important ancestries of people in Rock Falls include German, Irish, English, Dutch, and Polish.

 The most common language spoken in Rock Falls is English.
 Other important languages spoken here include Spanish and Italian.